On the validity of pre-trained transformers for natural language processing in the software engineering domain: Validation of SE Domain Models

 Transformer models such as BERT go beyond word similarities and instead consider the complete context to infer the meaning.
 This goes beyond the context-free finding of similar words that was used by Efstathiou\etal~\cite{Efstathiou2018} to determine if word embeddings from the SE domain are valid.
 Instead, we suggest to use MLM tasks to evaluate the validity of the embeddings, i.e., the evaluation of understanding how good the model is at predicting missing words in a text~\cite{devlin-etal-2019-bert, SciBERT}.
 We devise three categories of sentences suitable for validating language representation models for the software engineering domain with the goal to understand if seBERT and BERToverflow behave as expected due to the differences in training data from the original BERT.
 The three categories are the following.

-\begin{enumerate} \item \textbf{Positive examples}: Prediction of masked tokens within a software engineering context.
-We expect domain-specific models to produce accurate predictions, while the original BERT may struggle because of the SE context. \item \textbf{Negative examples}: Prediction of masked tokens outside a software engineering context, where the missing word or context words are polysemous.
-Given the polysemy of the negative examples, domain-specific models should produce domain-specific predictions, which are not suitable for the sentences from the general domain. \item \textbf{Neutral examples}: Prediction of masked tokens outside a SE context, where the missing word can be inferred from general language understanding (e.g. idioms, opposites, antimetaboles).
-General language understanding should be preserved across domains, we all models to perform well. \end{enumerate}
+\begin{enumerate} \item \textbf{Positive examples}: Prediction of masked words within a software engineering context, i.e., where the missing word or context words are polysemuous or from the SE domain.
+We expect domain-specific models to produce accurate predictions, while the original BERT may struggle because of the SE context. \item \textbf{Negative examples}: Prediction of masked words outside a software engineering context, where the missing word or context words are polysemous.
+Given the polysemy of the negative examples, domain-specific models should produce domain-specific predictions, which are not suitable for the sentences from the general domain. \item \textbf{Neutral examples}: Prediction of masked words outside a SE context, where the missing word can be inferred from general language understanding (e.g. idioms, opposites, antimetaboles).
+General language understanding should be preserved across domains, we expect all models to perform well. \end{enumerate}

-Since sentences of these categories can only demonstrate the validity by way of example, we refer to them as "Validation Examples".
-Below we describe the categories and give one example per category.
+Since sentences of these categories can only demonstrate the validity by way of example, we refer to them as \textit{validation examples}.
 We defined ten examples per category.
 Due to space restrictions, we only list the sentences together with the predictions by the models in Section~\ref{sec:mlm-results} in tables~\ref{tab:positive}-\ref{tab:neutral}.
+For each category, we defined ten validation examples.
+To define these examples, one author created a list of candidate sentences including the word that should be masked and the expectation.
+These candidates were prepared based on the polysemous terms from Efstathiou\etal~\cite{Efstathiou2018}.
+Then, all authors discussed and refined these candidates together in a virtual meeting to define the ten examples per category.
+After this process, we can then compare how the different models complete the sentences and how this matches our expectation.